IRS Forms

 Part V, Clean Electricity Investment Credit, Section 48E

-For property placed in service after December 31, 2024, section 48E becomes available for qualified clean electricity facilities and qualified energy storage technology.
+For property placed in service after December 31, 2024, section 48E becomes available for qualified clean electricity facilities and qualified energy storage technology, but it is permanently barred for that facility if a credit was allowed under section 45, 45J, 45Q, 45U, 45Y, 48, or 48A in the current or any prior tax year.
 It follows similar base and bonus mechanics and introduces clean electricity definitions, including emissions concepts and designated lifecycle analysis models for certain technologies.
 If you are a fiscal‑year filer whose year ends in 2025, you may already see 48E on your form.

 Bonuses You Can Stack, With Care